A Comprehensive Guide to Sezane Bags

 Sezane bags are excellent, stylish and well-made.
 Here’s what you need to know before you buy one — especially if you’re buying it from overseas.

-Sezane has a smallish assortment of bags: Right now, it has four leather bags (the Milo, the Romeo, the Victor, and the Farrow) in a variety of colors and finishes), as well as a capsule collection of woven summer bags, in natural fibers (primarily raffia).
+I’ll also mention the woven summer bags, in natural fibers (primarily raffia), even the full range is seasonal — they’re extremely distinctive and very cool.
+In the winter, they typically offer a single market bag, the Justine.
 My opinion is that the leather bags are a good buy for the money, due to the quality of the construction and the durability of the style — they’re designed to last.
 The summer bags?
 I’m not as enthusiastic.

 Let’s get into it.